 Humanities and Arts

-Study of the humanities and arts—those subjects such as history, language, painting, philosophy, music, literature, and others, that explore how we chronicle and interpret the expression of human experience—cultivates an appreciation of the past and enriches our capacity to participate in the life of our times.
-Students, by engaging other cultures and civilizations and their own, both ancient and modern, gain insight into the experiences of others while also obtaining an opportunity to critically examine their own.
+Study of the humanities and arts—those subjects that explore how we chronicle and interpret the expression of human experience—cultivates an appreciation of the past and enriches our capacity to participate in the life of our times.
+By engaging other cultures and civilizations, both ancient and modern, students gain insight into the experiences of others while also obtaining an opportunity to critically examine their own.
 Through the study and practice of the arts, students analyze, create, and perform works allowing them to explore or experience firsthand the joy and discipline of artistic expression.
-Because students of the humanities and arts examine the value and purpose of these disciplines in a rigorous and systematic way, they acquire essential preparation for careers in most areas of modern life.
-But independently of any specific application, study of these subjects fosters access to, understanding of, and delight in, some of the highest achievements of the human experience.
+Rigorous and systematic study of the humanities and the arts fosters tolerance for ambiguity and sophisticated analytic skills that provide essential preparation for careers in most areas of contemporary life.
+But independently of any specific application, study of these subjects teaches understanding and delight in the highest achievements of humanity.

 Broadly conceived, the social sciences study human social behavior and networks using a variety of methodologies and both qualitative and quantitative analysis.
 Anthropology, economics, psychology, sociology, and all of the disciplines in the social sciences teach us about who we are as social beings and help us appreciate the perspective of the other as well as the particularities of society.
 Methods in the social sciences test for connections between the familiar and the foreign, the traditional and the contemporary, the individual and the group, the predicted result and the anomalous outcome.
 Their theories propose explanations for the entire range of human phenomena.
 Study of the social sciences prepares students for lives of civic engagement and develops a nuanced sense of the world around them.